Python3pkg/Products.SilvaForum/README.txt

 icons.

-For Silva 2.2/2.3 the forum was refactored and vastly improved, with the help of the Schweizerischer Erdbebendienst (SED, or Swiss Seismological Service) and ETH Zurich: http://www.seismo.ethz.ch/
+For Silva 2.2/2.3 the forum was refactored and vastly improved, with the generous help of the Schweizerischer Erdbebendienst (SED, or Swiss Seismological Service) and ETH Zurich: http://www.seismo.ethz.ch/

 Questions, remarks, etc.